BasharSubh/React-QuizQuestions/README.md

 The Quiz component is a React component that renders a quiz interface.
 It fetches quiz questions from an API, allows users to select answers, displays the result, and provides an option to play again.
 ## Props
 ### The Quiz component accepts the following props:
 - questions (optional): The number of questions to fetch from the API.
-If not provided, the default value is null.
+If not provided, the default value is "easy".
 - difficulty (optional): The difficulty level of the quiz questions.
-If not provided, the default value is null.
+If not provided, the default value is "5".
 ### State
 The component has the following states:
 -         startQuiz: A boolean value indicating whether the quiz has started.